-There are different ways in which you can help us in our efforts to learn more about the genetics of the congenital myopathies:
+There are different ways in which you can help us in our efforts to learn more about the genetics of the congenital myopathies.

 Volunteering for participation in research studies opens the possibility of obtaining new insights on these rare disorders.
 This may eventually lead to improved diagnostic tests and therapies for the congenital myopathies.
-For more information about participating in research, click here.

 Many people ask what they can do to hasten our work to determine a cause or find a cure.
-One important action you can take today is make a gift to the Beggs Laboratory to support our research.
+One important action you can take today is to make a gift to the Beggs Laboratory to support our research.
 Every gift, no matter the size, plays a vital role in bringing us one step closer to an answer.
 When you make a gift, you will receive a gift acknowledgement for tax purposes.
 Your gift is tax deductible to the extent provided by law.

 For more information about giving, please contact: